mattramostech/sword/README.md

 When releasing a new version:

-1. Update `sword-rs` crate version in `crates/sword/Cargo.toml`
+1. Update `sword-ai` crate version in `crates/sword-ai/Cargo.toml`
-2. Run `cargo publish -p sword-rs`
+2. Run `cargo publish -p sword-ai`
 3. Update `SWORD_VERSION` constant in `crates/sword-cli/src/commands/new.rs`
 4. Build CLI binaries for each platform and create a GitHub Release

 ## Contributing

-When contributing, if you modify the `sword` library in a way that requires a version bump:
+When contributing, if you modify the `sword-ai` library in a way that requires a version bump:

-1. Update the version in `crates/sword/Cargo.toml`
+1. Update the version in `crates/sword-ai/Cargo.toml`
 2. Update `SWORD_VERSION` in `crates/sword-cli/src/commands/new.rs` to match

 ## License